- THE MAGAZINE

 - What factors are most important when selecting carpet cleaning chemicals?

 Determining the makeup of the sample is critical when analyzing any study.
-Eighty-seven percent of survey respondents are individuals involved in the purchase of carpet-cleaning chemicals.
-Eighty-nine percent responded that they are the owner and/or president of their company.
-Forty-seven percent of those responding claim annual expenditures of $5,000 or more on carpet-cleaning chemicals, with 31 percent spending upwards of $10,000 compared to 23 percent last year.
-The average annual revenue for responding companies is just over $387,000, almost $60,000 more than last year.
+Eighty-six percent of survey respondents are individuals involved in the purchase of carpet-cleaning chemicals.
+Seventy-nine percent responded that they are the owner and/or president of their company.
+Thirty-eight percent of those responding claim annual expenditures of $5,000 or more on carpet-cleaning chemicals, with 27 percent spending upwards of $10,000, compared to 31 percent last year.
+The average annual revenue for responding companies is just over $375,000, about $12,000 less than last year.

-The primary method used for cleaning carpet cited by 87 percent of respondents is hot-water extraction; fifteen percent are running HWE portables, while 72 percent operate truck-mounted units.
+The primary method used for cleaning carpet cited by 81 percent of respondents is hot-water extraction; 10 percent are running HWE portables, while 71 percent operate truck-mounted units.
 Bonnet/pad respondents stayed even at 8 percent.

-Past experience and product availability were ranked as important or very important by 93 percent and 91 percent, respectively.
-Price was cited as very important by 43 percent of respondents.
+Quality/Reliability tops the list of factors cited by respondents when it comes to selecting carpet-cleaning chemicals (Chart I).
+Ninety-eight percent claim it is “important” or “very important,” while less than 1 percent dismiss it as “not important.”
+Past experience and product availability were ranked as important or very important by 93 percent and 94 percent, respectively.
+Price was cited as very important by 39 percent of respondents.

 To continue to strengthen and build on the relationships between chemical manufacturers and the end user, it is important for both sides to understand why, when and how companies make their carpet-cleaning chemical purchases.